kamleshjec/docker-img/README.md

 tekton pipeline example on openshift

+Method: buildah

 Scenario: #step1: take the source code from git repo and build container image
 #step2: once image is build push that image into image registry